lucacrippa88/build-modular-webapp/README.md

 ### Useful Cloud Services

-To deploy this solution on the Cloud you can use the following services:
+To deploy this solution on the Cloud you can use the following services, available via IBM Cloud:

 <img src="/img/php.png" width="300px">
 <img src="/img/mysql.png" width="300px">
 <img src="/img/assistant.png" width="300px">

 You can try also to transform the Application Layer into a "Serverless Layer" using Cloud Functions:

 <img src="/img/functions.png" width="300px">